worace/worace.github.io/_drafts/youre-in-the-jarmy-now-application-packaging-for-the-jvm.md

 ---
 title: "Welcome to JAR Hell, Part 1"
-subtitle: "A neophyte's guide to code distribution on the JVM"
+subtitle: "A neophyte's guide to compilation, classpaths, and library management on the JVM"
 layout: post
 ---